Jagged Intelligence and Enterprise AI

 Human scoring, regression testing, error analysis, preference data, and quality assurance continue to determine whether systems become more useful over time.

 The jagged profile of AI tends to widen across languages.
 Each additional language introduces uneven data availability, terminology divergence, legal and administrative phrasing, cultural framing, and varied benchmark quality.
-A model that behaves well in English under narrow conditions may produce very different results in Catalan, Arabic, Spanish administrative language, or multilingual public-sector workflows.
+A model that performs well in English under narrow conditions may produce very different results in Catalan, Arabic, Spanish (administrative language), or multilingual public-sector workflows.

 That reality strengthens the case for enterprise evaluation, model adaptation, retrieval grounded in trusted content, and supervision that remains close to the domain.